MErnesto99/RESTAPI-CRUD/README.md

 online databases such as Firebase or any else out there.

 #Used techs.
-- Ktor    - Framework based on Kotlin programming langage.
+- Ktor    - Framework based on Kotlin programming langage;
-- MySQL   - An open-source relational database management system loved by many (jks, but yet true).
+- MySQL   - An open-source relational database management system loved by many (jks, but yet true);
-- Postman - Software used to test the functionalities/endpoints of the API
+- Postman - Software used to test the functionalities/endpoints of the API;
-- JWT Authentication - Stands for JSON Web Token is a proposed Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims.
+- JWT Authentication - Stands for JSON Web Token is a proposed Internet standard for creating data with optional signature and/or optional encryption whose payload holds JSON that asserts some number of claims;
 - BCrypt  - BCrypt is a password-hashing function designed by Niels Provos and David Mazières.